StreamReader Constructor (String, Encoding, Boolean, Int32)

 This constructor initializes the encoding as specified by the encoding parameter.

-This constructor allows you to change the encoding the first time you read from the StreamReader object.
+This constructor enables you to change the encoding the first time you read from the StreamReader object.
 The detectEncodingFromByteOrderMarks parameter detects the encoding by looking at the first three bytes of the stream.
 It automatically recognizes UTF-8, little-endian Unicode, and big-endian Unicode text if the file starts with the appropriate byte order marks.
 Otherwise, the user-provided encoding is used.
 See the Encoding.GetPreamble method for more information.

 The buffer size, in number of 16-bit characters, is set by the bufferSize parameter.
 If bufferSize is less than the minimum allowable size (128 characters), the minimum allowable size is used.